 Do you plan to self-publish your book?
 Then you want your book to be as perfect as it can be before it gets into the hands of your future fans.
 There’s nothing like a couple of reviews that mention grammar errors, typos, or a slow-moving plot to turn off potential readers.

 Do you plan to submit your manuscript to an agent or publisher?
 If so, you need your book to stand out from the pile of hopefuls that comes across their desks every day.
 While publishers do typically provide editing for manuscripts they've accepted, numerous typos and grammar errors give them one more reason to set your manuscript aside before they've decided to take a chance on it.
 And if your story doesn't grab them in the first few pages, you won't have a second chance.
 A good book editor helps you put your best foot forward in this competitive field.

 "If you are committed to your writing and your success as an author, you owe it to yourself to work with Ink Deep Editing.
 Erica doesn't just edit your 'blood, sweat and tears'--she respectfully questions, she gently prods, and she clearly educates.
 My novel is much stronger after working with her.
-Ink Deep Editing isn't an expense in your writing adventure, it's an investment." ~Beth Gildersleeve, author of Love Rehired
+Ink Deep Editing isn't an expense in your writing adventure, it's an investment." ~Beth Gildersleeve, author of Love Rehired and several other novels

 Why Pay for a Professional Edit?